Skip to main content

 status msg : You can trade both perps and spot.

 Approval successful.
-You can now trade perps, spot, and HIP-4 markets.
+Ready to trade perps, spot, and HIP-4.

 Verify Your Connection and Active Markets

-Before placing any orders, confirm that your endpoint is reachable, HIP-4 markets are live, and builder fee approval is in place.
+Before placing any orders, confirm the API is reachable, HIP-4 markets are live, and builder fee approval is in place.

 console.log("canTradePerps:", approval.canTradePerps);